Metak94/OCM/tournament.md

 1. The 4 teams with the best rank will be considered as Top Seed, the next 4 will be High Seed, then the next 4. will be Low Seed, to end the Unseed teams.
 2. The groups will be formed with one team of each seed.
-3. Advance the first two teams of each group.
+3. The top 2 teams of each group will qualify to the double elimination stages.
 4. Following stages are Double Elimination Stages.
 This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.
+- if a team lose a match on the loser bracket, they are eliminated from the tourney.

 **Winning conditions:**
 - In Group Stage, you need to win 5 maps to win a match.
 (Best-of-9)